-Pakistan's Imran Khan declares victory in election as opponents cry foul
+Pakistan's Imran Khan declares victory, on verge of becoming prime minister

 With 48 percent of the total vote counted, Khan’s PTI was listed by the ECP in its provisional results as leading in 113 of 272 contested National Assembly constituencies.

-Sharif’s Pakistan Muslim League-Nawaz (PML-N) was ahead in 64 constituencies, and the Pakistan Peoples Party (PPP), led by the son of assassinated two-time prime minister Benazir Bhutto, led in 42 constituencies.
+Sharif’s PML-N was ahead in 64 constituencies, and the PPP, led by the son of assassinated two-time prime minister Benazir Bhutto, led in 42 constituencies.

 Although Khan still appeared likely to fall short of the 137 seats needed for a majority in the National Assembly, he should have no problems finding coalition partners from smaller parties and independents.

+Khan has promised an “Islamic welfare state” and cast his populist campaign as a battle to topple a predatory political elite hindering development in the impoverished nation of 208 million, where the illiteracy rate hovers above 40 percent.

+“Accountability will start with me, then my ministers, and then we will work our way down,” Khan said.
+“I want all of Pakistan to be united in this moment.”

-Additional reporting by Kay Johnson, Drazen Jorgic and Idrees Ali in Islamabad, and Syed Raza Hassan in Karachi.
-Writing by Kay Johnson and Drazen Jorgic; Editing by Raju Gopalakrishnan and Alex Richardson
+Additional reporting by Kay Johnson and Asif Shahzad in Islamabad, Syed Raza Hassan in Karachi.
+Writing by Drazen Jorgic; Editing by Raju Gopalakrishnan and Alex Richardson